tomholford/kinode/README.md

 ```
 There is also a third optional argument `--bs boot_sequence.bin` if you want to add a custom boot sequence - see [here](./boot_sequence/README.md) for details on how to make a custom one.

-If you want to set up a blockchain node locally, simply set this third argument to anything, as long as you put some string there it will default to the local `blockchain.json` in filesystem.
+If you want to set up a blockchain node locally, simply set the second argument to anything, as long as you put some string there it will default to the local `blockchain.json` in filesystem.
 NOTE: this "blockchain" node itself will not network properly yet, because it's not set up to "index" itself. :(

 In order to make the "blockchain" node work such as the one I have at the above IP, you need to build `sequencer.wasm` and put it in the node's home directory, as shown in the example with `file-transfer` above.
 After doing so, use this command to start it up, replacing your_name as necessary:
 `!message <<your_name>> process_manager {"type": "Start", "process_name": "sequencer", "wasm_bytes_uri": "fs://sequencer.wasm"}`